 Palm sugar tastes fresh enough to play well with citrus, particularly kumquat and pomelo, but also with lime.
 Though it can't be used interchangeably with brown sugar (it's less moist and the acidity can vary), it's worth experimenting in citrus-scented cookies.
 Or for a more exotic spin on lemony poundcake, try a palm sugar glaze in lieu of the powdered stuff.
 Palm sugar also takes well to lighter nuts like almonds and macadamias.
 Your dessert possibilities abound.

 I'd be remiss in discussing palm sugar if I left out gula jawa and its close relatives—the darker, less processed form of palm sugar.
 First encounters are reminiscent of someone's first bite of caramel when all they've had is table sugar.
-There are powerful notes of roasted coffee, smoke, and caramel, with the weighty satisfaction of fudge offset by an addictive bitterness and a verdant twang.
+There are powerful notes of roasted coffee, smoke, and caramel, with the weighty satisfaction of fudge offset by a compelling bitterness and a verdant twang.
 Look in Indonesian- and Thai-friendly groceries for it, where it will be sold in cylinders.
 You can also find it online at Gilt Taste.